lewis-walker/savings-account-api/DECISIONS.md

 ## Five-account limit

-The database enforces the limit.
-Each account holds a `slot_no` of 1–5, and a unique index on `(customer_id, slot_no)` covering only rows with status `OPEN` makes each slot exclusive: five slots holding at most one open account each cap the customer at five.
-A count followed by an insert alone would allow concurrent requests to exceed the limit.
+Each account has a `slot_no` from 1–5.
+A partial unique index on `(customer_id, slot_no)` for rows with status `OPEN` limits each customer to five open accounts, including under concurrent requests.
+Closed accounts free their slots for reuse; a closure endpoint is outside scope.

-Scoping the index to open accounts keeps the rule correct if accounts can later be closed.
-An unscoped index over an always-increasing counter also caps at five, but only while nothing leaves the set; closing the fifth account would take the next counter value to six and refuse a customer holding four.
-Closure itself is out of scope.
-The status column is here because it is what the constraint counts, not as the start of a lifecycle.
+`AccountRepository.nextFreeSlot` selects the lowest available slot or reports the limit reached before allocating an account number.
+Its query uses the same `OPEN` predicate as the index.

-`AccountRepository.nextFreeSlot` proposes the lowest free slot and is the only thing that reports a full customer.
-It reads committed rows, so the slot it offers may already be taken by a request that has not committed; the unique index settles that and the caller retries in a new transaction.
-Each attempt uses `TransactionTemplate` to make that boundary explicit; retries must run outside the transaction aborted by the constraint violation.
-The finder repeats the index predicate exactly, keeping one definition of an occupied slot, and answers “full” before an account number is allocated.
+Concurrent requests can select the same slot.
+The unique index rejects one, which retries in a new transaction using `TransactionTemplate`.
+Each retry needs a new transaction because PostgreSQL aborts the previous one after the constraint violation.

-`AccountCapConcurrencyTest` releases sixteen requests simultaneously and checks that exactly five succeed. `AccountSlotReuseTest` runs the update a close endpoint would issue, then checks that the freed slot is reused, that the limit still holds, and that the database refuses a duplicate open slot to a writer bypassing the service.
+`AccountCapConcurrencyTest` submits sixteen simultaneous requests and checks that exactly five succeed. `AccountSlotReuseTest` closes an account directly in the database and verifies slot reuse, continued enforcement of the limit, and rejection of duplicate open slots inserted outside the service.

 ## Idempotency